ezsystems/commerce-documentation/docs/guide/product_description/catalog.md

 eZ Commerce generates the shop catalog automatically from the products and content in the installation or an ERP/PIM system.

-The source of products depends of the data provider you have configured.
+The source of products depends on the data provider you have configured.

 ## Data providers